Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 How would you formulate the topic of our lesson?
 (Comparative characteristics of Zhilin and Kostylin)

-What is the purpose of our lesson?
-What should we learn in the lesson?
+What is the goal of our lesson?
+What should we learn in class?
 (Learn to compare heroes, understand how two heroes differ)

 4. Work on a new topic